KelvinHere/Milestone-FrontEnd/README.md

     * location.html -
         * Location is two vertical stacked items on mobile that turns to two horizontal columns on wider screens
         * On higher resolutions the maximum width of the page content is capped for readability
+        * On smaller screens a button is visible that takes you to the opening hours section of the page
-        * Location has embeded google maps that centers on restaraunt (used code institue address)
+        * Location has embeded google maps that centers on restaraunt (used code institue address) and is size reactive
+        * Clickable telephone link